ca-schue/cnd-joboffers/.documentation/kubernetes-helm.md

-# Run the Application within Kubernetes
+# Run the Application on a Kubernetes Cluster using Helm

  ## Running on Windows: